Teewaii/Maize-Leaf-Disease-Detection-Using-Transfer-Learning/README.md

 <p>a.
 Implement and fine-tune VGG19, ResNet152V2, Inception V3, and a custom CNN 	model for maize leaf disease detection.</p>
 <p>b.
 Evaluate the performance of each model in terms of accuracy, precision, recall, F1-score, 	and confusion matrix.</p>
 <p>c.
 Compare the efficiency and effectiveness of the pre-trained models against the custom 	CNN model to determine the most suitable model for the specific task.</p>
-<p>d.
-Achieve a minimum overall classification accuracy of 85% for each pre-trained model.</p>
 <p>e.
 Utilize established frameworks and libraries (e.g., scikit-learn, TensorFlow, PyTorch) to implement the pre-trained models.</p>